Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > Break helps in controlling the Python loop by breaking the current loop from execution and transfer the control to the next block.

 ---

+## 12. Why do we need a continue in Python?

+> A continue also helps in controlling the Python loop but by making jumps to the next iteration of the loop without exhausting it.

+---

+## 13. Can we use a break and continue together in Python?
+How?

+> Break and continue can be used together in Python.
+The break will stop the current loop from execution, while jump will take to another loop.

+---

+## 14. Does Python support an intrinsic do-while loop?

+> No Python does not support an intrinsic do-while loop.

+---